kh4sh3i/DefectDojo/README.md

       - "8080:8080"
 ...

-# we should change redis and postgres to new name :
+# we should change redis and postgres to new local address :
 image: postgres:latest
 image: redis:latest